MAzewail/Radar-System-Python-Arduino/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License]([LICENSE](https://github.com/MAzewail/Radar-System-Python-Arduino/blob/main/LICENSE.txt)).
 Feel free to use, modify, and distribute the code as permitted by the license.

 ## Contact